timelapse-project/timelapse/README.md

 # Sources

-Here are a few links to resources that we used while building bet-no-loss.
+Here are a few links to resources that we used while building **Timelapse**.

 - Solidity
   - https://docs.soliditylang.org/en/v0.8.6